Whoisshivanshu0/Whoisshivanshu0/README.md

 - 👀 I’m interested in ... cooding,chess
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on some projects regarding python
-- 📫 you can reach me on mshivanshu2007@gmail.com or whoisshivanshu on Instagram
+- 📫 you can reach me on mshivanshu2007@gmail.com or whoisshivanshu on Instagram.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...